zachwills/force-transient-refresh/README.md

 ## Frequently Asked Questions

+Easy questions- easy answers.

 ### Can I use this in production?

 You can, but don't.

-### `ftr` is way too short and I hate it.
+### 'ftr' is way too short and I hate it.
 Is there a longer parameter that will trigger the refresh?

 Yes- you can also trigger the refresh by adding `?force_transient_refresh` to the URL.